Because cities issue building permits, they have a role to play in the creation of accessible housing.

 MPP Jill Andrew, NDP - Toronto St. Paul’s

 MPP Jessica Bell, NDP - University-Rosedale

-Tell your MP in Ottawa we need accessible housing now!
+Tell your MP in Ottawa that we need

 The Accessible Housing Network is calling for the Ontario Human Rights Commission to undertake a systemic investigation of housing discrimination against people with disabilities.
 To initiate this investigation, we have been asked to bring a test case to the Ontario Human Rights Tribunal.
 Have you experienced discrimination in housing due to a disability?
 Please contact us to discuss how we can support each other to end discrimination.